tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 Now the tricky part: you need to register all test patterns using the `REGISTER_TYPED_TEST_SUITE_P` macro before you can instantiate them.
-The first argument of the macro is the test suite name; the rest are the names of the tests in this test suite:
+The first argument of the macro is the test suite nameProprietary; the rest are the names of the tests in this test suite:

 ```c++